chris-cooper/cesium-plugins-list/README.md

 **How do I use plugins?**

 Plugins are listed on [cesiumjs.org](http://cesiumjs.org/).
 Each plugin has documentation for installing and using it.
-Getting started can be as simple as including a `.js` in your app.
+Getting started can be as simple as including a `.js` file in your html.

 **How do I list my plugin with the plugins on cesium.js?**

 _TODO: add specific details_

 Fork this repo, add your plugin to plugins.md, and open a pull request.
-We'll merge it promptly and the updates will soon be listed on cesiumjs.org.
+We'll review and merge it promptly and your plugin will soon be listed on cesiumjs.org.
 We'll also help promote your plugin on the cesium  [forum](http://cesiumjs.org/forum.html), [blog](http://cesiumjs.org/blog.html), and [twitter](https://twitter.com/cesiumjs).

 We ask that each plugin follow these three simple guidelines: